ahnuce/16barsBackEnd/README.md

 #Sixteen Bars API
 The back contains our controller, roots, and API.
 We have a db directory with our connection and seed files.
 The front-end communications with our back-end to manipulate functionality on our API.
+We also used Postman to make our Post method.

 #Instructions:
-You can make reqest to any of the routes below and get back either specific or multiple JSON objects.
+You can make request to any of the routes below and get back either specific or multiple JSON objects.

 ##The root url is sixteen-bars.herokuapp.com.